jentery/508v3/tabletop.md

 During seminar, we will:

 * Workshop your prototype one more time, with an emphasis on lingering issues and concerns (30 minutes).
-* Structure digital versions of your prototype as a repository of files and then review ways to circulate them online (via GitHub and Itch, e.g.) (~1 hour).
+* Structure digital versions of your prototype as a repository of files and then review techniques for circulating them online (via GitHub and Itch, e.g.).
+We will also discuss how access relates to these techniques. (~1 hour).
 * Rapid-prototype packages or containers for your game and its parts (~1 hour).
 * Complete course experience surveys (~30 minutes).